 I’m writing a book and I want your help!

-I’m excited to announce that I’ve got a book launching in 2020!
+I’m excited to announce that I’ve got a book launching later this year!
 I’m in the midst of the writing process, and I want your help.

 The book is focused on mastering product management and navigating the transition to product leadership.

 Like this post, it’s all about the non-obvious stuff, so there should be loads of value for everyone.
 My goal is to share as much as possible of my approach to product leadership.